pedrosanchezito/lewagon/02-Best-Practices/06-Optional-Jenkins/README.md

 # Jenkins

 In the previous [Continuous Integration](../05-Continuous-Integration) exercise, we have covered how to use the cloud provider [Travis CI](https://travis-ci.com/) to quickly put in place a "build farm" for our GitHub repository.
 The tight integration between GitHub and Travis CI combined with the usage of GitHub's OAuth capabilities gets any developer up & running in minutes.
-The trickiest part of this setup is always getting the `./.travis.yml` configuration right.
+The trickiest part of this setup is always getting the `.travis.yml` configuration right.

 In this exercise, we will replace Travis CI with **Jenkins**.

 ## Context

-Jenkins is an _open-source_ automation server written in java.
+[Jenkins](https://jenkins.io/) is an _open-source_ automation server written in java.
 It is a server-based system that runs in servlet containers such as Apache Tomcat.
 Released under the MIT License, Jenkins is free software.

 Jenkins was first released in **2011** and is widely used by companies around the world.
 Corporations who don't want to trust the cloud provider Travis CI turn to Jenkins and host this software on their own servers.
 For this exercise, Le Wagon is providing an instance of Jenkins hosted on AWS EC2.
-Back at your company, you will be able to use the Jenkins instances provided by your IT teams if such instances exist.
+Back at your company, you might be able to use the Jenkins instances provided by your IT teams if such instances exist.

 ## Starting from scratch